Skip to main content Skip to footer

 Yes, you can.
 Property owners are limited to two tree purchases per property per sale, so even if you purchased trees during the last sale, you may do so again during this one.

 Yes, you can.
-Property owners are limited to two purchases per property per sale, however, you may purchase trees during both sales periods.
+Property owners are limited to three purchases per property per sale, however, you may purchase trees during both sales periods.

 If you submitted an order for a tree and have not received a confirmation email, check your junk mail folder.
 If it is still not there, please submit a service request.